mjbradvica/personal-website-articles/public-speaking/get-insurded-1-2.md

 ## Saliently

 1. Prioritize automated testing.
+2. Let your automated tests dictate your code, not the other way around.
+3. And focus on (mostly) 100% branch coverage in the critical aspects of your code base.

 ## Shameless Plugs

+Saved the best for last, here is where you can find me.

 If you want to read more about what I do; I blog @ michaelbradvica.com

 If you are a dotnet developer, I have a few libraries that I maintain from my GitHub.
 Most of these entail giving you a foundation in your back-end code.
 I have done all the dirty boilerplate for you, and you get to focus on more important things.
+And yes, they are all 100% tested.

+Any questions?